PurveshShinde/Slothify/README.md

-# Nyx - Full Stack Music Player
+# Slothify - Full Stack Music Player

 ## Structure
 This project has been refactored into a full-stack structure: